pombredanne/centidb/docs/index.rst

 `Github Repository <https://github.com/dw/acid/>`_

-**Acid** enhanced use of ordered-map style database engines, providing something like an *SQLite equivalent for NoSQL*, a sweet spot between the ease of managing data with an external DBMS, and the high performance and extreme flexibility of an in-process database.
+**Acid** enhances any ordered-map style database engine to provide something like an *SQLite equivalent for NoSQL*, a sweet spot between the ease of managing data with an external DBMS, and the high performance and extreme flexibility of an in-process database.

     :ref:`Secondary Index Management <indices>`